- State of Texas HUB Program

 We hope that HUBs, all other business enterprises, and oversight entities view our commitment and practices as fair and fiscally responsible.

-For more information on how small, minority and woman-owned enterprises can do business with DFPS, contact our HUB Program Administrator.
+For more information on how small, minority and woman-owned enterprises can do business with DFPS, contact HHS HUB Program Administrator.

 Department of Family and Protective Services Contracting